-- your BC PNP Entrepreneur Immigration file number - instructions on how to complete the BC PNP Entrepreneur Immigration application - list of qualified suppliers for the verification of your net worth - timelines for application submission.
+- your BC PNP Entrepreneur Immigration file number - instructions on how to complete the BC PNP Entrepreneur Immigration application - list of qualified suppliers for the verification of your net worth - timelines for application submission

-If you are invited to apply, your registration will be removed from the selection pool.
+If you are invited to apply, your registration will be removed from the qualified pool.

-Registrants who are invited to apply will have up to four months from the date of invitation to submit a complete application.
+Registrants who are invited to apply will have up to 120 days (approximately four months) from the date of invitation to submit a complete application.
 This allows you time to finalize your business plan and obtain a verification report of your net worth from a qualified supplier.

 If you are invited to apply and select the 'decline' button on your dashboard, your invitation to apply will be declined.
-Your registration will be removed from the selection pool and your registration and invitation will be cancelled.
-Your profile will remain.
+Your registration will be removed from the qualified pool and your registration and invitation will be cancelled.
+Your profile will remain active.
 You may submit a new registration at any time, however, re-registration does not guarantee another invitation to apply.